-The Title IX Coordinator and Deputy Title IX Coordinator work collaboratively with the Virginia Tech Police Department, the Dean of Students Office, and the university's Women's Center to address training and investigatory matters within the campus community.
+The Title IX Coordinator works collaboratively with the Virginia Tech Police Department, the Dean of Students Office, and the university's Women's Center to address training and investigatory matters within the campus community.
 They also maintain a cooperative agreement with the Blacksburg Police Department which specifically addresses interactions related to Title IX investigations.

 In response to continued guidance from the Department of Education Office for Civil Rights (OCR) and VAWA (including Campus SaVe), the Office of Equity and Access and the Division of Student Affairs, in collaboration with other university stakeholders, take a holistic approach to the risk reduction, intervention, and investigation of sexual violence, including dating and domestic violence, and stalking.
-In addition to providing continuous training, education, and outreach to the university community, these offices maintain updated policies and procedures and persistently evaluate more effective means to prevent and reduce the risk of incidents and provide appropriate support to victims.
+In addition to providing continuous training, education, and outreach to the University community, these offices maintain updated policies and procedures and persistently evaluate more effective means to prevent and reduce the risk of incidents and provide appropriate support to victims.
 The Student Code of Conduct, enforced by the Division of Student Affairs, addresses complaints of sexual violence made against a student.
 University Policy1025, enforced by the Office of Equity and Access, is the authority by which Virginia Tech addresses complaints of sexual violence made against an employee.

-In 2017, the following updates were made to University Policy 1025:
+In 2018, the following updates were made to University Policy 1025:

-- The title and contact information of the Title IX Coordinator and the Deputy Title IX Coordinator (as appropriate) were updated; - The term "sex" was added to the non-discrimination statement
+• The title and contact information of the Title IX Coordinator (as appropriate) were updated;

-These changes have been reflected in documents and statements, including, but not limited to: undergraduate, graduate, and professional student handbooks; faculty and employee handbooks; and each place where they appear in publications and websites issued by Virginia Tech entities and affiliated programs.
+This change has been reflected in documents and statements, including, but not limited to: undergraduate, graduate, and professional student handbooks; faculty and employee handbooks; and each place where they appear in publications and websites issued by Virginia Tech entities and affiliated programs.
 The university will continue to make updates to University Policy 1025 as new guidelines are implemented.
 Changes to the policy proceed through the university system of shared governance.
 University Commissions formulate and recommend policies and policy changes to the University Council, which in turn submits recommendations to the university president.
 The President and the Board of Visitors have final authority for the approval of all policies.